Filing documents before we went digital

 I was trying to find the seaman's record for one of my ancestors.
 The process took a very long time because the first index system merely narrowed the search and directed to a second index system, then onto a third and so on.
 Each index system was located in a different place.

-Knowing type of service find century in another filing cabinet
+Knowing type of service go to Century in another filing cabinet

-Knowing century find year in another filing cabinet
+Knowing century go to Year in another filing cabinet

-Knowing year find ship in another filing cabinet
+Knowing year go to Ship in another filing cabinet

-Knowing ship find seaman in another filing cabinet
+Knowing ship go to Seaman in another filing cabinet

 The whole process was time-consuming and frustrating.
 We must be thankful for computerised records!